jaydix/CloudImageLoader/README.md

 If you've done everything correctly, you should see your image begin to render on the Scratch side!

 *Note that the image may tear occasionally due to lag.*

+## Common Errors
+ *`Error: Unexpected server response: 502`*
+ Restart the server; I don't think there's much I can do about this.